-This Whole30-friendly sheet pan pork chop supper is a wonderful and quick dinner for chilly nights!
+This comforting and simple sheet pan pork chops recipe is a wonderful and quick dinner for chilly nights!
+Easy clean up and bursting with flavor!

 An overhead shot of Sheet Pan Pork Chop Supper.